syscallx/tetroid/README.md

-# tetroid
+# Tetroid
-Tetroid  - tetris like game
+Tetroid  - Tetris like game